Why Would Anyone Want to Be a College President?

 It’s always risky to compare the track records of presidents from different universities.
 That’s particularly so when some are private and others public.
 Moreover, it’s impossible to try to duplicate the personalities that, in some cases, have led to success.
 What works in one situation fails in another despite the seeming similarities.
 For example, if Daniels were president of Columbia, he would not be able to put into play exactly the same principles he used so effectively at Purdue.
 Conversely, if Shafik were president of Purdue, she likely would find more support for her actions.

-Despite this caveat, it’s invaluable to recall the situation at Notre Dame University in the 1960s, when student demonstrations over the Vietnam War were at a peak.
+Despite this caveat, it’s invaluable to recall the situation at the University of Notre Dame in the 1960s, when student demonstrations over the Vietnam War were at a peak.
 On February 17, 1969, President Theodore Hesburgh issued an eight-page letter to the student body making clear that protestors who violated the rights of others or disrupted the school’s operations would be given 15 minutes to cease and desist before facing suspension or expulsion.
 His action was criticized by Notre Dame students, who demanded his resignation, but Hesburgh stood firm.
 Editorials in 250 newspapers were nearly all favorable.

 The situations then and today are not altogether different.
 Students possess strong views about ongoing events and have the right to express themselves.
 The major difference is how presidents react.
 Hesburgh had the courage to stand up to students.
 Today, presidents are reluctant to do so.
 Students need to know that there are serious consequences for their actions.
 Until they learn this lesson, there will be continued chaos on campuses.
 That’s why university officials spent this past summer developing new rules to restore order.
 They concluded that permissiveness is perilous and that a hard line is likely the best option.
 It remains to be seen, however, whether this policy will prevail.